rachel5678b/Data-Science-Project-1/README.md

 The motivation for this project was to explore national complications and deaths data following medical events using data published by Centers for Medicare & Medicaid Services (CMS).

-1. In general, how do most outpatient and ambulatory surgery centers perform?
+1. In general, how do most outpatient and ambulatory surgery centers rate according to the survey?
-2. What measures have the greatest impact on a hospital's rating?
+2. What measures have the greatest impact on whether or not someone would recommend a facility?
 3. What measures make a consumer most likely to recommend a facility?
 4. What Measures make a consumer least likely to recommend a facility?